JadielTeofilo/i3-blocks-stop-watch/README.md

-# i3-blocks-timer
+# i3-blocks-stop-watch
-A timer for i3 blocks
+A stopwatch timer for i3 blocks